tarsisexistence/routerkit/package/README.md

 ## What problems does it solve?

-- Prevents errors, typos with route paths
+- Prevents errors, typos, mistakes with route paths
 - Reduces the number of magic strings
-- Collects all routes into one "big picture" of the particular application
+- Collects all routes into one "big picture" of the particular angular project

-These factors ultimately affect the quality of the software.
-Bonus: by getting the type of routes, we get a "big picture" of our application routes, which allows us to quickly understand how the application works for end-users.

 <br/>